 $ vagrant up

-This will take a few minutes as the base Ubuntu box must be downloaded and provisioned with both Docker and Nomad.
+This takes a few minutes as the base Ubuntu box must be downloaded and provisioned with both Docker and Nomad.
 Once this completes, you should see this output.

 Bringing machine 'default' up with 'virtualbox' provider... ==> default: Importing base box 'bento/ubuntu-18.04'... ... ==> default: Running provisioner: docker...

-At this point the Vagrant box is running and ready to go.
+At this point the Vagrant box is running and ready to use.
 Once the Vagrant box

 is running, use the